marshallalsup/the-real-cost/README.md

 # The Real Cost Application
-Marshall and Jesper's awesome iOS project
+Marshall and Jesper's awesome iOS project.